nootey/nepremicninko/README.md

 Fill out the `urls:` field and define your search parameters.
 You can use multiple URLs, each in a new line

+You can also enable notifications about errors, that may happen on scrapes, via the `notify_on_error` field in the config.

 Example url:
 ```yaml
 urls: